mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 12. Fill Symbols and Footprints column if Kicad symbols or footprints are available
 13. Save the file and then save as CSV UTF-8 (comma delimited)

-Install SQLite3 drive and database editing software
+Install SQLite3 driver and database editing software
 Read and follow this link to install the driver and database editing software:
 https://github.com/SumantKhalate/KiCad-libdb/